-Requirements for all students enrolled in Nursing Courses.
+Understand the requirements for all students enrolled in nursing courses.

 Health Examination Policy

 Because our clinical agencies require specific health information, all nursing majors are required to have a completed health examination submitted one MONTH prior to the start of the first clinical course (this is the fall semester for undergraduate nursing courses).

 Therefore all nursing students must have a health examination in June, July or August.
 This is the only health examination required during the program under ordinary circumstances.
 Should the student take longer than three years to complete the undergraduate nursing curriculum, a second health examination will be required.
 The University Student Health Center does not provide this service.

 The SU School of Nursing form must be used for the health examination and may be obtained from the school’s web site.
 The student is also required to submit a “Fit for Duty and Technical Standards” form signed by the physician/health care provider verifying that the student is both physically and mentally fit to provide safe care to patients.

 Students are supplied with detailed instructions on how to submit the completed documents to the online service known as CastleBranch.com where student health records will be confidentially maintained.
 Submitted materials are reviewed to verify that the student is eligible for participation in the clinical courses.
 Students are responsible for the annual cost of this service.
 No student will be allowed in a clinical agency without fulfilling this requirement.

 The student may also send a copy of the completed health record to the University Health Center.

 Health care workers, including students in health care clinical experiences, are at risk for contracting a variety of communicable diseases, and are also at risk for spreading communicable diseases to vulnerable populations.
 The Centers for Disease Control (CDC) has specific recommendations for health care workers, in addition to the usual adult immunization recommendations, to better protect health care workers and the populations they serve.